Campervan water tanks are central to a campervan conversion’s water system.

 The air vent is vital and should be positioned on top of the tank.
 It’s a one-way valve, so it prevents any debris from entering the tank.

 The vent allows air to escape as you fill the tanks.
-It also allows air into the tanks as the water is used.
 Without a vent, the air can’t escape, and you’ll end up with airlocks.
+As water is used, air is allowed into the tank via the non-airtight fill lines.

 Campervan Water Tank Level Indicator